 Want to learn more?
 Take a Cadey course.

 Symptoms of Narrative Coherence Problems in Children

-- Telling stories that don’t make sense: A child with poor skills in this area tends to start stories in the middle.
+- Telling stories that don’t make sense: If your child has poor skills in this area you will notice they tend to start stories in the middle.
 For example, “he was all alone, and someone was chasing him.”
 As a parent, you might find yourself asking, “Wait, was this in a movie?
 Was this a video game?”

 - Adding information to a story that doesn’t make sense: Your child may add dialogue to the story that seems like something your child wouldn’t typically say.
 For example, “He was on the edge of his seat as the man walked away in haste.”

 - Writing well but dislikes the ‘personal narrative’: Your child may be able to write about favorite subjects or nonfiction topics.
 However, if narrative coherence is an issue, they may avoid or struggle with telling stories about their own experiences.
 The ‘personal narrative’ assignments at school may be highly frustrating.